UCLA Meteorite Collection

 The UCLA Collection of Meteorites is one of the largest meteorite collections in the United States.
+It is housed in the Geology Building at the University of California, Los Angeles.
 The collection of meteorites began in 1934 when William Andrews Clark, Jr. donated a 357 lb fragment of the Canyon Diablo meteorite, now known as the Clark Iron.
-Over time, the collection grew to include over 2400 samples from about 1500 different meteorites.
-They have forty mostly complete meteorites.
+Over time, the collection grew to include over 2,400 samples from about 1,500 different meteorites.
+The collection holds forty mostly complete meteorites.
 A museum exhibiting 100 specimens from the larger collection opened to the public in 2013, with a grand opening in January 2014.